stgnet/poof/README.md

 POOF
 ====

 POOF is a Programmatic, Object Oriented, and Orthogonal Framework for PHP, using a non-conventional approach to Web development.

-The purpose of this framework is to hide all aspects of HTML, AJAX, and CSS inside high level generic objects, providing for rapid development and easy modifications without the conventional multi-file MVC approach.
+The purpose of this framework is to hide all aspects of HTML, AJAX, and CSS inside high level generic objects, providing for rapid development and easy modifications without the conventional multi-file MVC or template approach.

 Design Concepts
 ---------------

-* Top level code is extremely easy to read, compact, and correlates directly to result
+* High level code is extremely easy to read, compact, and correlates directly to result
 * Object chains similar to EDEN allow flexibility and extensibility
+* Many complex operations are reduced to a line or few of code

 Getting Started
 ---------------